Cyril Smith: 2014

 Danczuk, with researcher and campaigner Matthew Baker, published Smile for the Camera: The Double Life of Cyril Smith, an exposé of the child abuse committed by Smith.
 Danczuk alleged that Smith was part of a high-level paedophile ring and that Smith had used his influence to escape prosecution.
 Danczuk said: "Once you looked beyond the jolly clown playing for the camera, there was a sickening, dark heart.
 This wasn't just about abuse, it was about power – and a cover-up that reached from Rochdale all the way to the very top of the Establishment."
-Danczuk said that in the 1980s police discovered child pornography belonging to Smith, but he escaped justice.
+Danczuk said that in the 1980s police discovered child sexual abuse material belonging to Smith, but he escaped justice.
 Danczuk described Smith as "a predatory paedophile and a prolific offender who would target the most vulnerable boys."
 He said: "A lot of manpower went into investigating Smith over the years, but the only thing he was ever convicted for was mis-selling a lottery ticket."

 In 2014, David Steel, the former Liberal leader, said he had confronted Smith about his "unusual" behaviour with boys at a hostel in Rochdale.
 Following allegations published in 1979, Steel said that Smith confessed to spanking boys and conducting intimate "medical examinations" on them but was allowed to remain as a Liberal MP.
 Steel said: "I asked Cyril Smith about it.
 I was half expecting him to say it was all wrong, and I would have been urging him to sue to save his reputation.
 To my surprise he said the report was correct."
 Steel said that Smith had a supervisory role in institutions in Rochdale where he was involved in corporal punishment.
 Steel said of the abuse allegations: "They had been investigated by the police, as Private Eye stated, and no action had been taken on them.
 So there was nothing more I could do."

 In April 2014, following reports that there had been 144 complaints against Smith and that attempts to prosecute him had always been blocked, the President of the Liberal Democrats, Tim Farron, said that his party needed to answer "serious questions" about who knew that Smith had faced allegations of sexual assault.
 However, Liberal Democrat leader Nick Clegg refused to hold an inquiry into what he called the "repugnant" actions of Smith.
 Clegg said: "My party, the Liberal Democrats, did not know about these actions."
 Clegg stated that the child abuse allegations were a matter for the police.